Your urgent referral explained

 On this page you can read about

 Your GP has arranged for you to see a hospital doctor (specialist) urgently.
 This is to investigate your symptoms further.
-You might have some tests to find out what is wrong and if it could be cancer.
+You might have some tests to find out what is wrong and whether or not it could be cancer.

 Some of the UK nations have targets around how quickly you will be seen.